easymotion/vim-easymotion/README.md

 " Need one more keystroke, but on average, it may be more comfortable. nmap s <Plug>(easymotion-s2)

-" Turn on case sensitive feature let g:EasyMotion_smartcase = 1
+" Turn on case insensitive feature let g:EasyMotion_smartcase = 1

 " JK motions: Line motions